moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Acknowledgements

-The authors would like to thank several authors of individual drafts that provided input during the "Media Over QUIC" charter process:
+The authors would like to thank several authors of individual drafts that fed into the "Media Over QUIC" charter process:

 - Kirill Pugin, Alan Frindell, Jordi Cenzano, and Jake Weissman ({{I-D.draft-kpugin-rush}},
 - Luke Curley ({{I-D.draft-lcurley-warp}}), and
 - Cullen Jennings and Suhas Nandakumar ({{I-D.draft-jennings-moq-quicr-arch}}), together with Christian Huitema ({{I-D.draft-jennings-moq-quicr-proto}}).

+We would also like to thank Suhas Nandakumar for his presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting, that we used as a starting point for the Requirements section ({{req-sec}}).

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.